-Several of our professional staff members provide educational presentations for civic and community groups.
+Several members of our staff provide educational presentations for civic and community groups.

 Before coming to Hills & Dales in 2014, David taught high school horticulture for 30 years and was then an adjunct instructor at Southern Crescent Technical College for 8 years.
 Squeezed in there somewhere, he also owned and operated his own floral shop!
 David has a BS degree in Horticulture and Agriculture Education from Purdue University and uses his wealth of experience and knowledge as our Greenhouse Manager and Floral Designer.
 He currently lives in Fayette County.